 - Traumatic brain and other head injuries

-This is not a complete list of the injuries you could suffer from a construction trade accident, and after any of these events, you should seek medical attention.
-Not only will this ensure your health, but the medical records could be used as evidence for later if you were to file a claim for compensation.
+This is not a comprehensive list of construction trade injuries you could suffer from an onsite accident.
+However, after any of these events, you should seek medical attention.
+A medical exam not only prevents further injury but your medical records can be used as evidence if you later decide to file a compensation claim.

 Recoverable Damages for a Construction Accident

-- Compensation for emotional distress, including PTSD, depression, and anxiety, as well as pain and suffering.
+- Emotional distress, including PTSD, depression, and anxiety

 - Lost wages during recovery or due to subsequent disability

 Have you experienced an injury in performing a dangerous construction trade or while on a construction site?
 If so, we might be able to help you recover fair compensation for your damages.